openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ### Operational Aspects of API Extensions

-With the introduction of the new authoritative annotation, `machines.openshift.io/authoritative-api`, this will be validated by a new Machine API webhook.
-The annotation has two defined values and any resource with an invalid value will be rejected as described [above][validating-authority].
-This webhook will run in, and be lifecycled within the new synchronisation controller project.

 The new synchronisation controller will operator in the `openshift-machine-api` namespace alongside existing Machine API controllers.
 It forms the bases of the conversion between the two API groups, but as a controller, rather than a conversion webhook.
-It's SLIs and impact on the cluster are therefore different to a traditional conversion webhook.
+Its SLIs and impact on the cluster are therefore different to a traditional conversion webhook.

-We expect, when the synchronisation controller is failing, that it will report individual errors as conditions on the Machine API resources.
+We expect, when the sync controller is failing, that it will report individual errors as conditions on the Machine API resources.
 For wider failures, it will report a condition on the `machine-api` ClusterOperator, which will be aggregated with other conditions to determine the health of the Machine API overall.

 There should be no impact on the operation of existing systems by the new synchronisation logic; it does not affect the functionality, rather it mirrors the resource for informational purposes primarily.

-[validating-authority]: #validation-of-the-authoritative-api

 #### Failure Modes

-When non-functional, the synchronisation controller will not update the non-authoritative resources in the cluster.
+When non-functional, the sync controller will not update the non-authoritative resources in the cluster.
 This could lead to stale information being present in the non-authoritative API.

 This could lead to a risk that the authoritative API is switched while the data is stale.
-This is prevented by checks in the validating webhook, as described [above][validating-authority].

-If the webhook is non-functional, the authoritative API may be changed without the stale data checks in place.
-Preventing this would require a closed failure policy on the admission webhook, which could then prevent lifecycling of Machines within the cluster.
-The risk of preventing Machines from being created/updated/deleted outweighs the risk of switching APIs with stale data, and as such, the closed failure policy will not be implemented.
+Since the sync controller is required to update the `status.authoritativeAPI` to enact the switch, the desired switch will not happen until the sync controller is restored.

 #### Support Procedures

-During failures, we expect the Machine API ClusterOperator to report status of the synchronisation controller.
+During failures, we expect the Machine API ClusterOperator to report status of the sync controller.
 If the detail is not sufficient to understand the failure, logging will provide additional detail.

 Expected symptoms of failure include: